raspberrypilearning/club-mentoring/en/step_2.md

 ---
 title: Safeguarding sponsor
 ---
 An adult who works with the club leader to support and oversee the safety of young people at a Code Club.
-They ensure a club operates in accordance with the [Raspberry Pi Foundation's safeguarding policy](https://www.raspberrypi.org/safeguarding/).
+They ensure a club operates in accordance with the [Raspberry Pi Foundation's safeguarding policy](https://www.raspberrypi.org/safeguarding/){:target="_blank"}.

 The clubs safeguarding sponsor needs to:
 • Have undertaken safeguarding training in the last three years
 • Have some previous experience of safeguarding

-If you are interested, you can learn more about safeguarding sponsors at: [rpf.io/sg-sponsor](http://rpf.io/sg-sponsor){:target="_blank"}
+If you are interested, you can learn more about [safeguarding sponsors](http://rpf.io/sg-sponsor){:target="_blank"}.

 --- /collapse ---